-1476 1477 1478 d.
+- d.
 Verify that the PolicyTags have been provisioned.
 If the tag icon next to the host being provisioned is blue, then the PolicyTags assigned to the host are provisioned.
 If the tag icon is yellow, then the PolicyTags assigned to the host are not provisioned.
-1479 1480 e.
-Note: If the provisioning process was not successful, you may have to clear the TPM once again and repeat the process.
-1481 1482 After the PolicyTag provisioning is successful, you can remove the hosts from mainte- nance mode.
-1483 6 Intel Product Installation and Configuration Guide 1484 1485 1486 1487 1488 1489 1490 Intel TXT provides hardware-based security technologies that address the increasing and evolving security threats across physical and virtual infrastructures by complementing runtime protections.
+If the provisioning process was not successful, you may have to clear the TPM once again and repeat the process. - e.
+After the PolicyTag provisioning is successful, you can remove the hosts from maintenance mode.

+6 Intel Product Installation and Configuration Guide

+Intel TXT provides hardware-based security technologies that address the increasing and evolving security threats across physical and virtual infrastructures by complementing runtime protections.
 Intel TXT increases protection by allowing greater control of the launch stack through a Measured Launch Environment (MLE) and enabling isolation in the boot process.
 More specifically, it extends the Virtual Machine Extensions (VMX) environment of Intel Virtualization Technology (Intel VT), permitting a verifiably secure installation, launch, and use of a hypervisor or OS.
 These measured values in the boot process are extended to and stored in a TPM on the server.

-1491 1492 1493 1494 To enable Intel TXT and the necessary TPM in server BIOS, follow the steps in Section 5.2.3.
+To enable Intel TXT and the necessary TPM in the server BIOS, follow the steps in Section 5.2.3.
 The steps in Section 5.2.4 can be followed to verify that that each Dell ESXi host has successfully enabled the TPM and Intel TXT.
 The steps in Section 5.2.5 can be followed to verify that the Dell ESXi hosts' TPM values are successfully read by the vCenter Server.

-1495 7 RSA Product Installation and Configuration Guide 1496 1497 This section covers the installation and configuration of the RSA products used to build the example solution.
-1498 7.1 RSA SecurID 1499 1500 1501 1502 1503 RSA Authentication Manager is the authentication, administration, and database management component of RSA SecurID, which provides strong authentication of users accessing valuable network resources.
+7 RSA Product Installation and Configuration Guide

+This section covers the installation and configuration of the RSA products used to build the example solution.

+7.1 RSA SecurID

+RSA Authentication Manager is the authentication, administration, and database management component of RSA SecurID, which provides strong authentication of users accessing valuable network resources.
 Refer to RSA Authentication Manager 8.4 VMware Virtual Appliance Getting Started for installation instructions.
 Another source of information is Getting Started with RSA Authentication Manager.

-1504 1505 1506 Figure 7-1 represents a common RSA Authentication Manager deployment with primary and replica instances, web tiers, and a load balancer.
+Figure 7-1 represents a common RSA Authentication Manager deployment with primary and replica instances, web tiers, and a load balancer.
 An external firewall protects the primary and replica instances, and another external firewall protects the DMZ.